dwarvesf/WeAreHiring/open-positions/business-manager.md

 featured: false
 ---

-## We're looking for Business Development talents to join Dwarves and work remotely.
+## We're looking for Business Development talents to join Dwarves and work remotely

 The ideal candidate will have a deep understanding of the software development industry, experience in developing partnerships & connections, excellent communication skills, and a never-ending passion for technology.

 This role will be responsible for identifying new business opportunities, fostering strong client relationships, attending to projects, and driving growth by promoting our services to potential clients globally.